alainkaegi/pythonorama/software_development/git.md

 ```
 Each line represents one commit.
 It shows the hash (a number that identifies the state of the files) and the commit message.
 Some additional information like `HEAD -> main` tells you which one is the current commit.

-For a example to work with, suppose the output of the log command looks like this:
+For an example to work with, suppose the output of the log command looks like this:
 ```
 * b361556 (HEAD -> main) My poem is now twice as long
 * 456b316 Initial project version